-(CNN) -- Here's an in-depth look at the life of Nobel Peace Prize winner Archbishop Desmond Tutu.
+(CNN) -- Here's a look at the life of Nobel Peace Prize winner Archbishop Desmond Tutu.

 Personal: Birth date: October 7, 1931